JuliaWood1/DH150-UX-Design/assignment06/README.md

 The user successfully completed all components of all of the tasks in this low-fidelity prototype test.
 Any confusions were explained above.

 ## Reflection
+My main concern with my low-fideltiy prototype is that I did not test it on a wide variety of users.
+Thankfullly I tested it on a 20-yr old woman, but then I again I think